slobkerCC/Code-Cube-Docs/docs/tag-monitor/raw-offload-bigquery.md

   - toc
 ---

-# Manage access to raw Tag Manager data
+# Manage access to raw Tag Monitoring data in BigQuery

-### Manage access rights
+To offload BigQuery data from one project to another, we'll create a scheduled query managed by a service account.

+## Managing access to the data

-We need to create a service account in your Google Cloud Platform project.
+### Create a service account
 1. In the Google Cloud console, go to the Create [service account page](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts/create?walkthrough_id=iam--create-service-account&_ga=2.256991880.228167773.1709798988-298617199.1684135176#step_index=1).

-2. Select a Google Cloud Project.
+2. Select your Google Cloud Project.

-3. Enter a service account name to display in the Google Cloud console.
+3. Enter a name for the service account.
 _The Google Cloud console generates a service account ID based on this name.
 Edit the ID if necessary.
 You cannot change the ID later_.

-4. Add the IAM role **BigQuery User**
+4. Assign the **BigQuery User** IAM role.
 5. Click Done to finish creating the service account.

-### Create new dataset and table in BigQuery
-In your BigQuery environment, prepare the new dataset and table.
+### Managing access rights
+Share the service account ID with your contact at Code Cube to confirm proper access rights management.

+## Setting Up BigQuery datasets and tables

-#### Create the dataset
+### Create the dataset

 1. Open the BigQuery page in the Google Cloud console.
 2. In the Explorer panel, select the project where you want to create the dataset.

-3. Expand the more_vert Actions option and click Create dataset.
+3. Expand the Actions option and select 'Create dataset'.

-4. On the 'Create dataset' page:

-    - For Dataset ID, enter a unique dataset name.
-For example 'codecube-tagmonitor'.
+4. Enter a unique dataset name (e.g., 'codecube-tagmonitor').
-    - Location type: Select **multi-region** and **EU**.
+5. Select **multi-region** and **EU** for the location type.

-5. Click Create dataset.
+6. Click **Create dataset**.

-#### Create the table for the client-side monitor
+#### Create the table for client-side monitoring

-1. Select the new dataset and click on **'Create table'**
+1. Select the new dataset and click **'Create table'**

-2. On the 'Create table' page:

-    - Create table from: Select 'Empty table'
-    - Destination
-        - Project: select your GCP project ID
+2. Choose 'Empty table' as the table type.
-        - Dataset: select your newly created dataset, for example 'codecube-tagmonitor'
+3. Select your GCP project and newly created dataset, gave it an descriptive name like 'raw_data_client'.
-        - Give the table a new, for example 'raw_data_client'
-        - Add the following schema:
+4. Define the table schema as follows:

         | Field name        | Type      | Mode |
         | :---------------- | --------- | --------